-Alcoholic beverages may be sold, served or consumed if (1) it is in compliance with the law, and (2) it is done at gatherings in locations approved by the vice president for student life.
+Alcoholic beverages may be sold, served, or consumed if (1) it is in compliance with the law, and (2) it is done at gatherings in locations approved by the Associate Vice President for Student Life; or (3) they are authorized at third-party events on campus.
 This applies to events sponsored by University offices.

-The vice president for student life may approve alcoholic beverages for use at campus gatherings if all of the following conditions are met:
+The Associate Vice President for Student Life may approve alcoholic beverages for use at campus gatherings if all the following conditions are met:

-- 1. The event is held in a special use location, facility or building, on or off campus; - 2.
-The event is requested by a faculty member, staff, administrator or student organization, or University department; - 3.
+- 1. The event is held in a special use location, facility, or building, on or off campus; - 2.
+The event is requested by a faculty member, staff, administrator, or student organization, or University department; - 3.
 Those in attendance will be at least 21 years of age; - 4.
-Those over the age of 21 will be identified by the use of a wristband, hand stamp, etc.; - 5.
+Those over the age of 21 will be identified by the use of a wristband, hand stamp, etc. - 5.
 Food and nonalcoholic beverages will be served; - 6.
 The sale/serving of alcoholic beverages will be discontinued at least one hour before the event ends; - 7.
 Proper campus supervision is provided in areas where alcohol is served/sold.

-iii.
-Alcohol permit forms are available in the office of the vice president for student life and must be submitted at least 10 working days prior to the event.
+Alcohol permit forms are available in the office of the Associate Vice President for Student Life and must be submitted at least 10 working days prior to the event.